dbramwell/react-animate-on-scroll/README.md

 </ScrollAnimation>
 ```
 ## Properties:
-**offset** - default 100
+**offset** - default 150

-The "viewport" is by default 100 pixels from the top and bottom of the screen.
-When an element is completely contained within the "viewport", animateIn is triggered.
-When the element is leaving the "viewport", animateOut is triggered.
-This can be overridden by setting the offset property.
+The "viewport" is by default 150 pixels from the top and bottom of the screen.
+When part of an element is within the "viewport", animateIn is triggered.
+When no part of the element is in the "viewport", animateOut is triggered.
+This size of the "viewport" can be overridden by setting the offset property.

-If the element is bigger than the viewport animateIn is triggered when the position of the top of the element is is less than the position of the middle of the screen plus the offset, and the position of the bottom of the element is greater than the middle of the screen minus the offset.
-AnimateOut happens when the element moves out of these constraints.

 **animateIn**

-Any animation from [animate.css](https://daneden.github.io/animate.css/).
-The Animation triggers when the element is contained within the "viewport" (see offset property for more details on this).
+Any css animation defined against a class, be it from [animate.css](https://daneden.github.io/animate.css/) or an animation that you have created yourself.
+The Animation triggers when the element enters the "viewport" (see offset property for more details on this).

 **animateOut**

-Any animation from [animate.css](https://daneden.github.io/animate.css/).
+Any css animation defined against a class, be it from [animate.css](https://daneden.github.io/animate.css/) or an animation that you have created yourself.
 The Animation triggers when the element is leaving the "viewport" (see offset property for more details on this).

 **duration** - default 1